Most Expensive NES Games: 10 Rare Titles Worth Money

 Even with rare titles, condition matters.
 Here's how we break it down for loose cartridges:

-• Very Good – Minimal surface scratching to shell or label
+• Very Good – Minimal surface scratching to the shell or label

 • Good – Visible scratching to both label and cartridge shell